knzhou/academic-kickstart/content/home/tutoring.md

 I offer tutoring for the USA Physics Olympiad (USAPhO) and the International Physics Olympiad (IPhO).
 I competed at the IPhO in 2012 and 2013, and have taught at the US Physics Team training camp for three years.
 I got into the tutoring business last year, where two of my students qualified for the US Physics Team and one won a gold medal at the IPhO.

 The tutoring program is designed for students who are aiming for USAPhO gold medals, or to qualify for the US Physics Team or IPhO.
-During the training, students receive weekly handouts and write up solutions, to be discussed at an online meeting.
+During the training, students receive weekly handouts containing about 30 questions and write up solutions, to be discussed at an online meeting.
 Detailed solutions are provided afterward.
-The handouts are grouped into subfields as:

-- 2 weeks of problem solving skills
-- 8 weeks each of mechanics and electromagnetism
-- 3 weeks each of relativity, thermodynamics, waves, and modern physics

 The full curriculum is about 30 weeks long, though students can choose any subset they wish.
-The typical time commitment is 8-12 hours per week.
-For more details, see the {{% staticref "tutoring/Syllabus.pdf" "newtab" %}}full syllabus{{% /staticref %}}.
+The typical time commitment is 8-15 hours per week.
+For more details, including a breakdown of the curriculum by subfield, see the {{% staticref "tutoring/Syllabus.pdf" "newtab" %}}full syllabus{{% /staticref %}}.

 Prospective students should be comfortable with the content of both AP Physics C courses and with qualifying for the USAPhO.
 Ideally, students should have worked through at least half of *Physics* (5th edition) by Halliday, Resnick, and Krane.
 If you're interested, [email me](mailto:kzhou7@gmail.com).